ernsheong/joncloudgeek.com/content/blog/architecting-astrazeneca-vaccine-booking-site/index.md

 So, the AstraZeneca debacle yesterday was highly distressing and ruined the public holiday for most of us.
 It is hard to believe that they actually managed to secure 500k bookings (1 mil doses available) when the endpoints were giving errors most of the time.
 Registration is closed (all spots purpotedly taken), but it feels to me like it is just closed for maintenance while they fix the site or simply disburse the AZ vaccines separately.

-The main issue with the site boils down to the endpoint for retrieving vaccine centers and appointment times:
+The main issue with the site boils down to the endpoint for retrieving vaccine centers and booking times:

-{{< figure src="./list_ppv_error.png" alt="Error listing vaccine centers and appointment times" caption="Error when retrieving the list of vaccine centers and appointment times.
+{{< figure src="./list_ppv_error.png" alt="Error listing vaccine centers and booking times" caption="Error when retrieving the list of vaccine centers and booking times.
 You can repeatedly call this endpoint by hitting the State button." >}}

 You were given a form option for which State to choose from, and once you hit that button, it tries to call an endpoint with `action=listppv` that does not include the state choice you selected.